Reviews You Can Rely On

 Versatility

-First and foremost, we want a knife sharpener to effectively and efficiently sharpen our knives.
+First and foremost, we want a knife sharpener to sharpen our knives effectively and efficiently.
 But if a particular model is able to sharpen more than one type of knife and do so in comfort and style, then it deserves recognition.
-To assess the versatility of a knife sharpener, we primarily looked at the sharpening angles a system offers and whether or not it can sharpen other common blades like serrated and single-bevel knives, as well as scissors.
-These two key characteristics — what edge angle and what type of bevel — determine the range of knives a sharpener can potentially work.
+To assess the versatility of a knife sharpener, we primarily looked at the sharpening angles a system offers and whether or not it can sharpen other commonly used blades like serrated and single-bevel knives, as well as scissors.
+These two key characteristics — what edge angle and what type of bevel — determine the range of knives a sharpener can potentially work with.

 Although it's not as heavily weighted, we also considered the ergonomics of the design.
-This can be particularly important if you're sharpening all of your knives at the same time (a process that could take a few hours, depending on which sharpener you're using and how thoroughly you're sharpening knives).
+This can be particularly important if you're sharpening all of your knives at the same time (a process that could take a few hours, depending on which sharpener you're using, how many knives you own, and how thoroughly you're sharpening them).
 Most of the sharpeners that are easiest to use also feature the best ergonomics.
 We particularly appreciated the angled left and right guides on the grinding tier of electric sharpeners like the Work Sharp E2 and Presto EverSharp.
-For the swing-arm models, it quickly became apparent that the size and stability of the base were major factors in how comfortable each model was to use — although we love the Precision Adjust system, our lead tester wished that the base was larger and a bit heavier.
+For the swing-arm models, it quickly became apparent that the size and stability of the base were major factors in how comfortable each model was to use.
+We love the Precision Adjust system; however, our lead tester wished that the base was larger and a bit heavier so he didn't have to use his free hand to steady it while sharpening.

 Despite all appearances, the Precision Adjust just isn't that large, and greatly benefits from being held while sharpening.